Shir10/restaurant-review-app/README.md

-Design: There are 13 types of components in our implementation:
+Design: There are 13 types of components in the implementation.

 Main component:
 1. App: The main component, holds fields related to the application mode such as isConnected and isLoaded.